isax5/Hymnal-Xamarin/README.md

 |Android     |Beta testing program in [PlayStore](https://play.google.com/store/apps/details?id=net.ddns.HimnarioAdventistaSPA&hl=en)|
 |iOS         |Public link for [TestFlight](https://testflight.apple.com/join/0zTExNbR) program |

-## Installation

-- All the `code` required to get started
-- Images of what it should look like

 ### Clone

 - Clone this repo to your local machine using `https://github.com/fvcproductions/SOMEREPO`